 Investing in public transit infrastructure helps promote access for all residents of the parish to everyday needs, facilitates evacuations and reduces the need for automobile use.
-The ferry is also considered important to the economies of the small dramatically changed the character of much of the River Road.
+The ferry is also considered important to the economies of the small towns that it connects.

-The arrival of chemical plant-based industry, combined with owner disinvestment and other factors resulted in the loss of many historic properties along the corridor (USDOIb).
+industry, combined with owner disinvestment and other factors resulted in the loss of many historic properties along the corridor (USDOIb).
 In 1992, the National Trust for Historic Preservation declared Louisiana's Historic River Road one of the "11 Most Endangered Historic Places" in the country, citing unchecked development and neglect along the corridor.
 As the state Division of Historic Preservation puts it, "Today's River Road is a study in contrasts, with broad cane fields, antebellum mansions, petrochemical plants and suburban strip development all jumbled together in a chaotic mixture" (USDOIb).

 Despite its early role in destroying much of the historic landscape, industry has more recently become a partner in preserving some of the corridor's historic features.
 The state Department of Historic Preservation notes as an example Marathon Oil Company's efforts to restore the San Francisco Plantation three miles upriver from Reserve (USDOIb).